They See Me Rolling: High-Speed Event Vision-Based Tactile Roller Sensor for Large Surface Inspection

-However, conventional VBTSs often face challenges when it comes to continuous surface scanning.
-The rigid backing of the elastomer limits its ability to slide smoothly across the surface, leading to distortions and potential damage to the sensing membrane.
-Consequently, these sensors often require a discrete "press-and-lift" approach, making them ill-suited for rapid inspection of large areas; for example, the commercial GelSight Mobile™ Series 2 requires approximately 0.1 seconds of exposure time per measurement patch \cite{GelSightMobile2024}, rendering large area coverage time-consuming \cite{Agarwal2023}.
-An attempt to address this limitation using continuous sliding with a conventional VBTS (DIGIT) was explored by Potdar et al. for high-speed Braille reading \cite{potdar_high-speed_2024}.
-While demonstrating the potential for sliding interactions, their approach, relying on a conventional camera, encountered significant motion blur artefacts at higher velocities, leading to a notable decrease in recognition accuracy as the sliding speed increased.
-Furthermore, the inherent friction during sliding poses a significant challenge for conventional VBTS elastomers, potentially causing rapid wear or damage to the delicate sensing surface, an issue Potdar et al. mitigated partially through the use of protective tape \cite{potdar_high-speed_2024}.
-While reducing wear, such protective layers can introduce optical diffusion, potentially limiting the resolution of very fine textures, and may necessitate more precise control over maintaining perpendicular contact during sliding to ensure consistent data acquisition.
+Despite these advantages, conventional VBTSs face challenges for continuous large-area scanning.
+The rigid backing of the elastomer limits its ability to slide smoothly across surfaces, leading to distortions and potential damage to the sensing membrane.
+As a result, most operate in a discrete “press-and-lift” mode, which is slow for large-area inspection; for example, the commercial GelSight Mobile™ Series 2 requires approximately 0.1 seconds of exposure time per measurement patch \cite{GelSightMobile2024}, making large-area coverage time-consuming \cite{Agarwal2023}.
+Attempts at continuous sliding, such as with the DIGIT sensor for high-speed Braille reading \cite{potdar_high-speed_2024}, have shown potential but also revealed limitations: reliance on a conventional camera leads to motion blur at higher speeds, reducing recognition accuracy, while friction during sliding can cause rapid wear or damage to the elastomer.
+Protective layers can mitigate wear but may introduce optical diffusion, limiting fine texture resolution, and require precise contact control to ensure consistent data acquisition.